zoffixznet/perl6.party/drafts-and-ideas.md

 ### Ideas

+* "Abusing Perl 6 for Fun, Profit, and Utility: Custom Operators" a post about molding the language to what your problem domain may need; do custom ops primarily.
+Show how to regular ops to work on custom objects (like the Color.pm6 stuff).
+This is most likely enough to fill one post, but if not, maybe mention a small slang (if the Slangs post now exists, link to it)
 * Post about Junctions
 * *Perl 6 ♥ Mojolicious: A Great Web Framework Meets a Great Language*: examples of using Mojolicious via Inline::Perl5.
 Build a sample web socket